pi-hole/docker-pi-hole/README.md

 ### Systemd init script

 As long as your docker system service auto starts on boot and you run your container with `--restart=unless-stopped` your container should always start on boot and restart on crashes.
-If you prefer to have your docker container run as a systemd service instead, add the file [pihole.service](https://raw.githubusercontent.com/pi-hole/docker-pi-hole/master/pihole.service) to "/etc/systemd/system"; customize whatever your container name is and remove `--restart=unless-stopped` from your docker run.
-Then after you have initially created the docker container using the docker run command above, you can control it with "systemctl start pihole" or "systemctl stop pihole" (instead of `docker start`/`docker stop`).
-You can also enable it to auto-start on boot with "systemctl enable pihole" (as opposed to `--restart=unless-stopped` and making sure docker service auto-starts on boot).
+If you prefer to have your docker container run as a systemd service instead, add the file [pihole.service](https://raw.githubusercontent.com/pi-hole/docker-pi-hole/master/pihole.service) to "/etc/systemd/system"; customize with volumes for /etc/pihole and /etc/dnsmasq.d as well as any other advanced options noted above.
+You can now control pihole with "systemctl start pihole" or "systemctl stop pihole".
+To enable auto-starting on boot use "systemctl enable pihole".

-NOTE:  After initial run you may need to manually stop the docker container with "docker stop pihole" before the systemctl can start controlling the container.
+NOTE:  If you had been using "docker run" manually before you may need to manually stop the docker container with "docker stop pihole" before the systemctl can start controlling the container.

 ## Note on Capabilities